 Blessed Basil Moreau, the founder of the Congregation of Holy Cross, emphasized the importance of educating both the mind and the heart.
 Here at Holy Cross College, we recognize that such an education does not solely occur in the classroom.
 Living in our campus residence hall community is seen as a valuable opportunity for personal growth in mind, body, and spirit.
 This is accomplished through providing an environment where one achieves an examined life through challenge, responsibility, academic inquiry, and service.

-In accordance with our mission the college requires that all full-time first year and sophomore students (fewer than 60 cumulative credit hours at the start of the academic year) live on campus, unless released from this requirement.
+In accordance with our mission the college requires that all full-time, first year and sophomore students (fewer than 60 cumulative credit hours at the start of the academic year) live on campus, unless exempted from this requirement.
 The following first year and sophomore Holy Cross students may request an exemption from this requirement, provided they submit an exemption form no later than July 1 (January 1 if entering Holy Cross in the spring semester):

 - Students who have earned 60 or more credit hours

-- Students who have earned 54 or more credit hours and have lived 4 semesters in on campus housing
+- Students who have earned 54 or more credit hours and have lived four semesters in on-campus housing

 - Students who are 21 years of age prior to the first day of classes